-One of our principal objectives is to acquire additional containerships over the mid- to long-term and, as market conditions allow, to enter into additional primarily long-term, fixed-rate time charters for such ships.
+One of our principal objectives is to acquire additional containerships as market conditions allow and to enter into additional primarily longterm, fixed-rate time charters for such ships.
 On June 1, 2010, we purchased and accepted delivery of one 4250 TEU newbuilding vessel constructed by Zhejiang for approximately \$43 million.
-Beginning on July 1, 2010, this vessel, named the UASC Madinah, will be time-chartered to UASC for two years at a rate of \$20,500 per day for the first year, increasing to \$20,850 per day for the second year.
+Beginning on July 1, 2010, this vessel, named the UASC Madinah, was time-chartered to UASC for two years at a rate of \$20,500 per day for the first year, increasing to \$20,850 per day for the second year.
 Our Manager provides management services for the vessel under a management agreement on terms similar to those for the rest of our fleet.
-The following table summarizes the technical service fees under our management agreements as of June 30, 2010:
+The following table summarizes the technical service fees under our management agreements as of September 30, 2010: